 The term “DCF”, as used herein, refers to discounted cash flow method.

-The term “DNA”, as used herein, refers to deoxyribonucleic acid.

-The term “FDA”, as used herein, refers to the US Food and Drug Administration.

 The term “IND”, as used herein, refers to an investigational new drug (usually in the context of a filing).

 The term “IP”, as used herein, refers to intellectual property.